 - Click an expanded product secondary or tertiary category like SMS or Voice minutes to see a table of daily cost totals.
 Scroll over any data point to see the day's usage; click it to show details below the graph.

-Navigate to the Subaccounts Usage page in Console for total and per-subaccount billing information across all subaccounts under your project.
+Navigate to the Subaccounts Usage page in Console for total and per-subaccount billing information across all subaccounts under your account.

 From the Subaccounts Usage page, the following options are available: